 With a growing number of English speaking employees at Feelgood’s clients, we made the portal more inclusive by adding support for English.

 This was a simple, but very sought-after feature we were happy to add.
 At first, users were not satisfied since you couldn’t hide data related to invoiced they had already handled.
 Once we added this option, they loved it!

 Handling bookings like vaccinations, health checkups and therapy sessions scheduled after having placed orders took more time than expected due to technical obstacles.
 It’s currently being evaluated with a pilot client.

 What about the other solutions?

-Working at Feelgood is probably the best gig I’ve had as a consultant.
-The team is fantastic, our design process is great and what we’re doing is important to me.
-It has made me feel good (pun intended).
+Working at Feelgood is the best gig I’ve had as a consultant.
+The team is fantastic, our design process is solid and what we’re doing is important to me.

-Helping people get better health care (especially for mental health issues) has motived me every single day and is the reason I’ve stayed with Feelgood for over two years.
+Helping people get better health care (especially for mental health issues) has motived me every single day and is the reason I’ve stayed with Feelgood for over two and a half years.

-I have a great feeling about continue working with Feelgood for the rest of 2019 and hopefully 2020 too.
-We have a lot of good stuff to design for improving Feelgood’s digital solutions further.
+I have a great feeling about continue working with Feelgood for the rest of 2019 and 2020.
+We have a lot of good stuff in our pipeline for expanding and improving Feelgood’s digital solutions.